Osher Lifelong Learning Institute at Indiana State University

 - Delve deeply into intriguing academic subjects or enjoy lighter classes on scores of fun topics

 - Discover our areas history and natural beauty on local and regional day trips

 - Explore both United States and international locations with like-minded travelers

 - Partake in delicious cuisine and wine at distinctive restaurants

 - Enjoy theater, opera, dance, photography and more with special events

-We invite you to look through our current program offerings on our on-line registration site.
+We invite you to look at our current program offerings on our on-line registration site.